Guest Post by Ryan Stern

 By now you should understand how fear is a major obstacle in our lives.
 It limits us and our potential for greatness.
 By understanding fear, its origins and purpose and then seeing what areas of our lives are controlled by fear, you can start to take control back.

 When you act in spite of fear, it opens the pathway to live truthfully, to be your authentic self, to take a risk, to pursue a dream, to grow.
 You will learn more about who you are and you will live with more intention aligned with your beliefs and values.

 And by living in this way, you will naturally begin to build wealth.

 But being wealthy is not just about financial freedom.
-It’s also about control, it’s about peace of mind, being grateful, truthful and living a life of abundance.
+It’s also about taking back control, it’s about peace of mind, being grateful, truthful and living a life of abundance.
 Being financially wealthy is simply a byproduct of an entire wealthy lifestyle.
 And overcoming your fears is a big step toward a life of wealth in all areas.

 With this in mind, I want you to take a moment to think about how different your life would be if you weren’t afraid to actually live it.

 Who or what would you no longer feel the need to hide from?
 Who would you spend your time with?
 Where would you live?
 What would you keep?
 What would you leave behind?
 What would you choose to spend money on?
 What would you no longer feel the need to spend money on?

 Really think this through, visualize it.
 And then, let’s build wealth together.
 One fear at a time.

 Ryan Stern is 25 years old and lives in Austin, Texas.
 A risk taker since he was a child, Ryan is currently living out his biggest risk to date.
 He left his job, his family and friends for a city where he knew absolutely no one and had no job or place to live, all in the name of adventure and growth.
 You can follow him on his blog at ryantaylorstern.com or shoot him an email at email@example.com.